Jay Lynch: Comix

 The weekly comic strip Phoebe and the Pigeon People, by Lynch and illustrator Gary Whitney, ran in the Chicago Reader for 17 years in the late 1970s and 1980s; Kitchen Sink Press published 3 issues of a Phoebe & the Pigeon People comic book collecting material from the strip in 1979–1981.
 Up until his death, Lynch had scans of more than 500 editions of the strip ready for any publisher who saw the potential of a Phoebe and the Pigeon People book.

 Trading cards

 Beginning in 1968, Lynch became a major contributor to Topps' Wacky Packages and Garbage Pail Kids, plus other Topps humor products.
 In 2002, he recalled his creative working methods and procedures with Len Brown and others at the Topps' Product Development Department:

 Mad, children's books, Mineshaft, and other work

 During the 1990s, he began writing for Mad, and he also devised products for Mad merchandising.

-Lynch and his wife Carol collaborated in the early 2000s on a series of fine art paintings, selling them under the joint pseudonym "Kringo."
+Lynch and his wife Carole Sobocinski collaborated in the early 2000s on a series of fine art paintings, selling them under the joint pseudonym "Kringo."